 1. Thinking Failure is Inevitable.

 You’re going make mistakes as an entrepreneur, and that’s okay.
 What’s not okay is believing that ultimately, you’re going to fail.
 The numbers don’t lie — most start-ups fail within their first year.
 You start asking if you’re really that different if you actually have anything different to offer that people will actually buy.

 The fact is failure is possible, but you can’t believe you’re doomed to it.
 You have to believe that things are going to work out.
 If there is evidence that suggests failure is indeed on the table, and it’s not just in your head, do something about it.
 Don’t just sit at your desk and wait to close the doors.

-Plenty of jobs in the world require degrees or certification of some sort.
-Being an entrepreneur is not one of them.
+There are plenty of jobs in the world that require a degree or certification of some sort.
+But, being an entrepreneur is not one of them.
 That’s what makes it so great – anyone with a lick of business sense and a good idea can become an entrepreneur.
 Knowing that, however, may not keep you from thinking you’re not a real entrepreneur.

 This doubt can come from anywhere.
 You could wake up one day, hear something on the news about a famous businessman and listen to how he graduated from a famous college.
 Hearing that he owes his success to his education can put a damper on your hopes.
 Push the doubt out of your mind because nothing is really keeping you from being an entrepreneur if you want it.

 It doesn’t matter whether you’re an introvert or an extrovert.
 When you’re in charge of a group of people, you may feel that you’re not cut out to be a leader.
 This is a debilitating doubt, as leading your employees is one of your most important responsibilities.